Instafamous: Tips and Tricks for Marketing on Instagram

 • Link in Bio – Instagram does NOT allow links in generic posts, so the slang is “link in bio.”
 People use services like Link.Tree or Have2Haveit or LinkInBio.
 An example would by Nylon Magazine’s account or AirBnB‘s account.

 • Selling.
 You can either tell folks “link in bio” or use a service like Link.Tree or Have2Haveit or LinkInBio.
 An example would by Nylon Magazine’s account or AirBnB‘s account.
 Another solution is a custom hashtag for your brand and people can post to that hashtag, then you can message them one-on-one about a purchase.
 New!
-Instagram is enabling Instagram shopping for selected accounts.
+Instagram is enabling Instagram shopping for selected accounts and REQUIRING you that you have a “native” shop (purchase is consummated on Instagram / Facebook / Meta).

 • Tagging a Product.
 If you have enabled shopping on Instagram, you can then “tag” a product.
 This means a cool photo of a couple of runners, and you can tag their shows or pants and then users can click FROM the photo TO your shop to learn about (and buy) the products.
 Here are three accounts that tends to tag products – Fenty Beauty InPursuit of Tea, and Bass Pro Shops.
 Note that “tagged products” appear ONLY on the mobile app.